pascalpoizat/fbpmn/README.md

   slog2html                transforms a TLA+ space log from LOG to HTML
 ```

-But for the `version` and `repl` commands, you must provide two arguments: the source file and the target file for the transformation.
+But for the `version` command, you must provide two arguments: the source file and the target file for the transformation.

 **No suffixes are to be given for source/target files when running `fbpmn`.**